uFloppyDisk/dotfiles/README.md

      - **Linux**: `~/.local/share/nvim/roslyn`
      - **Windows**: `%LOCALAPPDATA%\nvim-data\roslyn`
        > **_TIP:_** You can also specify a custom path to the roslyn folder in the setup function.
-  3. Check if it's working by running `dotnet Microsoft.CodeAnalysis.LanguageServer.dll --version` in the `roslyn` directory.
+  3. Check if it's working by running `dotnet Microsoft.CodeAnalysis.LanguageServer.dll --version` in the `roslyn` directory from **step 2**.

 </details>